coveo/coveo-cloud-v2-migration-tools/README.md

 python migrate_v1_to_v2.py --env prod --v1_org_id xxinc --v1_access_token 86926e-acd-418-b44-15cc0396 --v2_org_id wims7j1ne --v2_access_token x8da3-aa1-5f7-2b-d969e113
 ```

+Remark:
+Salesforce migrations must manually be fixed:
+* Update your Salesforce Refresh Token
+* Manually EVICT the source, see ActionList for the URL to execute

 ## Partial Migration

 ### Migrate the settings of fields used in a CloudV1 source to CloudV2